 Admission to New College carries with it the presumption that residents will conduct themselves as responsible members of the College community.
-This includes an expectation that students will obey the law; comply with the rules & regulations of the College; maintain a high standard of integrity and honesty; and respect the rights, privileges and property of other members of the College community.
+This includes an expectation that students will obey the law (both within and outside the College); comply with the rules & regulations of New College and of UNSW; maintain a high standard of integrity and honesty; and respect the rights, privileges and property of other members of the College community.
 Resident members have a unique opportunity to help build a strong community, to demonstrate concern for others, to learn and demonstrate tolerance and appreciation of differences, and to contribute to the development of the quality of campus life.